Frequently Asked Questions

 Will my child have to use the school bathroom all by themselves or may I accompany them?
 Adults are allowed to accompany their children to use the school's Health Room bathroom (but may not accompany them in the children's bathrooms).

 Does my child need to be potty-trained to join the class?
-No. A child who is not yet potty-trained is welcome to join the class and be supported by their parent/guardian.
+No, a child who is not yet potty-trained is welcome to join the class and be supported by their parent/guardian.

 If classes are remote, do I need to have a computer for my child?
 If classes are remote, the district will lend Chromebooks for your child to use.
 These Chromebooks will be programmed with software specific to the pre-k class.

 What will my child learn in the program?
 Family Pre-K program focuses on the six developmental areas of literacy, language, match, cognitive, motor and social emotional skills.
+This is a kindergarten readiness program.